Children and young people with a visual impairment

 Services at GOSH for children with a visual impairment

 Some of our children and young people have some degree of visual impairment and services that offer support include:

 Eye Clinic Liaison Service - Practical information, advice and support on many aspects of visual impairment is available from the Eye Clinic Liaison Officer who is based within the Ophthalmology (Eye) Clinic.
-You can telephone her on 020 7405 9200 extension 0345, email her or visit her during your admission or appointment at GOSH.
+You can telephone them on 020 7405 9200 extension 0345 or visit them during your admission or appointment at GOSH.